notarock/notarock/README.md

 ### 📌 Featured Projects

 - **[acac](https://github.com/notarock/acac)**
-  _Cloud account chaos, meet automation._
-  My homegrown tool for taming cloud accounts—think less spreadsheet, more sanity.
+  _A simple markov chain chatbot for twitch.tv._
+  Learns from twitch chat and spew out stupidity.
+Available as a hosted service for streamers who want in on the fun.

 - **[slopify](https://github.com/notarock/slopify)**
-  _Workflow automation, but snappier._
-  If you’ve ever thought “there must be a lazier way,” slopify is my answer.
-Designed for the terminal lover who hates repetition.
+  _CLI For automated video montage of "[Brainrot](https://en.wikipedia.org/wiki/Brain_rot)"._
+  Because I wanted to see how hard it would be to become a *part of the problem*.

 - **[technews-bot](https://github.com/notarock/technews-bot)**
-  _The tech news never stops, so neither should you._
+  _The tech world never stops, so neither should you._
   This bot fetches the freshest tech headlines—so you don’t have to doomscroll.

----

-## 🏔️ Outside the Terminal

-When I’m not scripting or deploying, you’ll probably find me:

-- 🌵 Repotting my ever-growing plant collection
-- 🎣 Fishing for trout (and sometimes ideas)
-- 🏕️ Getting lost (on purpose) in the outdoors

 ---